Contact Us

 The most common and dangerous add-back is Owner Compensation.
 A founder pays themselves $150,000 and adds back nothing, claiming this is market rate.
 It isn't.
 In 2025, the replacement cost for a non-founder CEO in a $20M-$50M services firm is $500,000 to $625,000 (total comp).
 Furthermore, that founder is likely doing the work of three people: CEO, VP of Sales, and Lead Architect.

 • The Adjustment: You must model the cost of three hires, not one.
 If the founder exits, you aren't just replacing a head; you are replacing a workflow.
-This is the key person risk that kills post-close margins.
+This is the key person risk that reduces post-close margins.
 Deduct the full market burden of the executive team you will need to hire, not the team that exists today.

 2. Revenue Quality and The "Phantom Backlog"